leogsouza/meower/README.md

 # Meower - Social Network for Cats
 Simple search app service built in go using elasticsearch.
-This app was built following the tutorial [Building a Microservices Application in Go Following the CQRS Pattern](https://outcrawl.com/go-microservices-cqrs-docker)

-## Instalation
+## Installation

 Clone this repository
 ```